evert-arias/easybtn.earias.me/docs/on-pressed-for-example.md

 ---
-id: sequence-example
+id: on-pressed-for-duration-example
-title: Detecting Sequence
+title: Pressed For Duration
-sidebar_label: Detecting Sequence
+sidebar_label: Pressed For Duration
 ---

-The following example demonstrate how to detect a sequence of presses.
+The following example demostrate how to detect when a button has been pressed for a given time.

 Download [source code](https://github.com/evert-arias/EasyButton/blob/master/examples)